vivpp/BusinessAnalyticsProject/README.md

 # BusinessAnalyticsProject
-This repository contains all code for my Business Analytics project as well as links to relevant acknowledgements
+This repository contains all code for my Business Analytics project as well as links to source code and relevant acknowledgements